johnpiapian/youtube-title-extractor/README.md

 If the second argument[filename] is not provided, it will be set to a default name(titles.xlsx).

-**Do not include the extension name when setting a name for the spreadsheet.
+**Do not include the extension name when setting a name for the file.